Judit Reigl

 • The Hungarian Paris – Group Exhibition, Kálmán Makláry Fine Arts, Budapest, Hungary

-• En Noir et en Couleurs – Group Exhibition, Musée de Brou, Bourg-en-Bresse, France
+• En Noir et en Couleurs (In Black and in Colors) – Group Exhibition, Musée de Brou, Bourg-en-Bresse, France

 • Abstract Reality - Avant-Garde Endeavours in 20th-Century European Graphic Art – Group Exhibition, Kogart Tihany, Tihany, Hungary